bitnomial/wireshark-btp/README.md

 To install the BTP Wireshark plugin, copy `btp.lua` to the correct path for your operation system

  - Windows users can copy the file to `%APPDATA%\Wireshark\plugins\` or `WIRESHARK\plugins\`, where WIRESHARK is their Wireshark installation location.
- - Unix-like users can copy the file to `~/.local/lib/wireshark/plugins`
+ - Linux and other unix-like users can copy the file to `~/.local/lib/wireshark/plugins`
+ - macOS users can copy the file to `INSTALLDIR/lib/wireshark/plugins`, unless they are using an application bundle, in which case they should copy the file to `Wireshark.app/Contents/PlugIns/wireshark`

-More information is available [here](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginsFolder.html).
+More information is available [here](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html).

 ## Resources